Back To Top

 Hershesons is one of my favourite blow dry spots in London, so I was curious to see how its own brand dryer performed – especially when it comes to drying curls.
 (I'll admit that when I'm at a salon, I tend to opt for a swishy, straight blow dry, mostly for the novelty factor.)

-From the get-go, this tool looks different to many other dryers.
+From the off, it looks completely different to many other dryers.
 It's got a slim design entirely in bold, electric blue – even the cord and plug match, which is very pleasing.
-The roomy diffuser slotted in satisfyingly and it still felt incredibly lightweight and nicely balanced, not tipping at an angle with the attachment.
+Its diffuser slotted in satisfyingly and it still felt incredibly lightweight and nicely balanced, not tipping at an angle with the attachment secured on.
 It was very quiet, too, thanks to the petite motor.
 My beauty team colleague Jess Beech, whose results you can see above, also loves it – describing it as a "small but mighty" little tool.

-While I normally find drying my hair a huge chore, I found the Hershesons dryer really removed that feeling.
-It’s not the cheapest option for curly hair, but if you want a stylish, exciting newcomer that performs well and looks gorgeous on your dressing table, this is it.
+I normally find drying my hair a huge chore, but I found Hershesons' dryer really removed that feeling.
+It’s not the cheapest option, but if you want a stylish and exciting tool that performs well and looks gorgeous on your dressing table, this is it.

 Best hair dryer for long curly hair